scalacenter/scala-syntax/CONTRIBUTING.md

 The goal is to get the success rate of `slow/test` to 100%.

-There is a corpus of more than 26 000 scala files.
+As of Feburary 21, the success rate is 99.87%.
+There is a corpus of 26 368 scala files.
+Only 24 946 scala files parses, this means there is 32 files left to fix.

 We check for the following correctness property:

 ```scala
 val ast0 = parse(source0)